maxmurdoch/flock/src/pages/products/trainee.md

       title: 'Easy to Upgrade '
     - text: Flight assessment rescheduled?
 Cancel beforehand and get a full refund.
       title: 'Cancel with a tap '
+    - text: >-
-    - text: 'Chat to our customer support team through the app, or give us a call.'
+        Chat to our customer support team through the app.
+We usually reply in minutes.
       title: Instant support
   title: Why do trainee pilots fly with Flock?
 flightSchool: